 Finding the Best DUI with Controlled Substance Attorney in Philadelphia

 With these steep mandatory minimum sentences in place, it is imperative that you have an attorney who is both experienced and unafraid to take on a challenge.
-Joseph Lento is ready to tirelessly seek out a positive resolution for your situation.
-Call them today at (215) 535-5353 to schedule your free consultation and take the first step in defending your future.
+The Lento Law Firm is ready to tirelessly seek out a positive resolution for your situation.
+Call them today at (215) 535-5353 to schedule your consultation and take the first step in defending your future.